Meet Mary Mulligan, lawyer for indicted Trump financial chief

 New York lawyer Mary Mulligan could play a key role in what happens next.

-Mulligan, a former federal prosecutor turned criminal defense attorney, is representing Allen Weisselberg, the Trump Organization’s longtime chief financial officer.
-After a nearly three-year investigation, Vance’s office was expected to unseal tax charges against Weisselberg on Thursday.
-He was indicted on Wednesday.
+Mulligan, a former federal prosecutor turned criminal defense attorney, is representing Allen Weisselberg here, the Trump Organization's longtime chief financial officer.
+After a nearly three-year investigation, Vance's office unsealed tax charges against Weisselberg on Thursday.

-Weisselberg “intends to plead not guilty and he will fight these charges in court” Mulligan said Thursday in a joint statement with tax lawyer Bryan Skarlatos.
-She declined to comment on her multi-year representation of Weisselberg, or on Skarlatos’ role in the matter.
+Weisselberg was charged in the 15-count indictment with avoiding taxes on $1.7 million of income and pleaded not guilty to second-degree larceny and other charges.

-She also represented Chuck Blazer, the former FIFA executive committee member who pleaded guilty to racketeering, wire fraud and money laundering for accepting bribes in the bidding process for the 1998 World Cup in France and the 2010 World Cup in South Africa.
+She also represented Chuck Blazer here, the former FIFA executive committee member who pleaded guilty to racketeering, wire fraud and money laundering for accepting bribes in the bidding process for the 1998 World Cup in France and the 2010 World Cup in South Africa.

 Mulligan was an assistant U.S. attorney for the Southern District of New York from 1997 to 2002.
 In that role, she investigated and prosecuted fraud, corruption and financial crimes cases, according to her LinkedIn profile.